Bibi-Khuteja/Marks-Sheet-Management-App/README.md

 HTML
 CSS
 Bootstrap
-# Mainly contains teachers module and user module
+# Mainly contains teachers Module and user Module
 Teacher Module/Admin Module used to updated the student details and marks User Module is used to view the results or generate report card